 PI Notification of IRB Determination and Confirmation of Completion of IRB Required Actions

 The PI will be notified in writing of the IRB’s determination and required actions.

 Within 30 days of the IRB notification, the investigator must submit written confirmation that all actions required by the IRB have been implemented.

 The RCO will review the notification of implementation from the PI to confirm the required actions have been implemented.
 If warranted, she/he may contact the PI for additional information.
 The RCO will acknowledge receipt of the PI’s confirmation of implementation.

 Prohibition of Retaliation for Reporting Noncompliance to RI or the IRB

 Care is taken to maintain the confidentiality of the person making the report and the details of the situation or incident.
 Upon the complainant’s request, his or her anonymity will be preserved to the extent possible.

 Retaliation against an individual for having made in good faith an allegation of noncompliance with human research regulations or policy is a violation of University policy and an offense subject to University disciplinary procedures.

-Concerns about possible retaliation or harassment must be immediately reported to the RIO, IRB Chair, or the VPRI.
+Concerns about possible retaliation or harassment must be immediately reported to RI, IRB Chair, or the VPRI.